finalduty/cis-benchmarks-audit/README.md

 # CIS Benchmarks Audit

-This repo contains a bash script which performs tests against your CentOS system to give an indication of whether the running server may compliy with the CIS Benchmarks. https://learn.cisecurity.org/benchmarks
+This repo contains a bash script which performs tests against your CentOS system to give an indication of whether the running server may compliy with the CIS v2.2.0 Benchmarks for CentOS. https://learn.cisecurity.org/benchmarks

-_Please note that only CentOS 7 is supported at this time._
+_Only CentOS 7 is supported at this time._

-### How do I use this script?
+### How do I use this?
-Download:
+#### Download:

     curl -LO https://raw.githubusercontent.com/finalduty/cis_benchmarks_audit/master/cis-audit.sh && chmod 750 cis-audit.sh

-Run:
+#### Run:
 ```
 # ./cis-audit.sh --help
 This script runs tests on the system to check for compliance against the CIS CentOS 7 Benchmarks.